shazadarshad/shazadarshad/README.md

 An AI-powered learning platform designed to help students interact with and learn from educational content.

 - AI-powered summaries and notes
-- Content-based question answering
+- Live Lecture Assistance
 - Educational content processing
-- Product design and feature development
-- AI integrations and testing

-> Built as an AI-assisted development project with a focus on learning, experimentation, and practical application.
+> Built as an AI-assisted project with the focus of learning, experimentation, and practical application.

 ---